Lancia: United Kingdom

 Lancia's reputation was significantly undermined in 1980, when defective Lancia Beta models, suffering from significant suspension sub-frame corrosion problems, were purchased back from owners by the company in a highly publicised campaign.
 These cars were later crushed.
 The brand never recovered from the damage inflicted during the Beta recall and, combined with a range of related factors (including poor residual values, which made their range uncompetitive), decided to withdraw from the United Kingdom (and other right-hand drive markets) in February 1994.
 The last model to be sold in the United Kingdom was the Delta, boosted by its rallying reputation, withdrawn from sale in 1995, although a small number of left-hand drive Lancia models have since reached the UK as personal imports.

 After 1995, there were continuous rumours suggesting Lancia's return to the United Kingdom.
 In November 2005, What Car? reported rumours over the alleged return, to rival "affordable" premium makes, such as Saab and Volvo.
 In September 2006, What Car? reported that Lancia were returning to the United Kingdom.
 The relaunch date was set for August 2008.
 In April 2008, Car reported that Lancia had postponed the relaunch.
 In June 2009, Autocar reported that the relaunch of Lancia was now “very unlikely”.

 These rumours were credible since Lancia models, by that time, shared common parts with Fiat and Alfa Romeo models that were imported, sold and maintained by an existing dealership network.
 The cost to reestablish the brand would therefore be minimal.
-In December 2008, however, Fiat cancelled relaunch plans, due to financial concerns coinciding with the global financial crisis, and the recession.
+In December 2008, however, Fiat cancelled relaunch plans, due to financial concerns coinciding with the 2008 financial crisis, and the recession.

 In 2011, Lancia Ypsilon and Delta models were eventually reintroduced to the United Kingdom, but were sold under the Chrysler marque.
 In January 2014, the slow-selling Delta model was dropped from this line-up.
 In March 2015, Fiat Group announced that the Chrysler brand would be discontinued in the United Kingdom in 2017, citing a desire to focus largely on the Jeep brand instead.